 Cauliflower Fritters (Like Hash Browns!)

-- 10 ounces cauliflower florets (roughly half a large head)
+- 1 (10-ounce) package cauliflower florets (equivalent to half of a large head)

 - 2 large eggs